Kyle Macy

-Kyle Paul Macy (born April 9, 1957) is an American basketball commentator.
-He played college basketball at Purdue University and the University of Kentucky, and spent seven years in the NBA with the Phoenix Suns, Chicago Bulls and Indiana Pacers; he then spent three seasons in the Italian Lega Serie A. After his playing career, he has held various basketball-related positions, including coach, general manager, and broadcaster.
+Kyle Robert Macy (born April 9, 1957) is an American basketball commentator.
+He played college basketball for the Purdue Boilermakers and Kentucky Wildcats, and spent seven years in the NBA with the Phoenix Suns, Chicago Bulls and Indiana Pacers; he then spent three seasons in the Italian Lega Serie A. After his playing career, he has held various basketball-related positions, including coach, general manager, and broadcaster.